top of page

 Dolly Parton’s Imagination Library

 We not only support children in their development at home but in their preparation for a successful academic experience.
-We are delighted to partner with Dolly Parton's Imagination Library for McKinley County.
-With this program, children can access countless age-appropriate books to aid their development.
+We are delighted to be one of the affiliates of Dolly Parton's Imagination Library for McKinley County.
+With this program, children will have access to countless age-appropriate books to support their development.
 In this program:

 We aim to enroll at least 50% of the county's children aged 0 to 5 in the program within five years